Activisme-be/git-guidelines/Tagging-styleguide.md

 ### `Mindless`
 Converting measurements, reorganizing folder structure, and other necessary (but less impactful) tasks.

+### `Experience`
+Affect user’s comprehension, or overall enjoyment of the product.
+These can be both opportunities and “UX bugs”.

 ### `Environment`
 Server environment.
 With good QA, you'll identify issues on test and staging deployments.